Keystrokes, Mouse menus and Gestures

 character action

-ctrl-B stop the process and enter a break window
+Ctrl-B stop the process and enter a break window

-ctrl-D reset the process, unwind the stack to the top level
+Ctrl-D reset the process, unwind the stack to the top level

-ctrl-E unwind the stack as if an error occured without break
+Ctrl-E unwind the stack as if an error occured without break

-ctrl-P interrupt printing and reset the PRINTLEVEL
+Ctrl-P interrupt printing and reset the PRINTLEVEL